altanner/graphical-data-apps/site-build/content/posts/04charts.md

 So far, we have a chart which expresses three things: the CO2, GDP and continent of the countries in our dataset.
 In this exercise, we are adding arguments to `px.scatter()`, to include further data.
 1. We can control the size of points.
 Add a parameter called `size`, and assign the column name `"Services"` to it (note that any dataframe column name is a string).
 2. Our mouse-hover tooltip is not very useful right now.
 Add a parameter called `hover_name`, and assign `"Country"` to it.
-3. The chart can use the vertical space a bit better.
-Add a parameter called `height`, and give an integer value to this in pixels (choose a height suitable for your screen; for me, `height = 650` fits best, but for you it might be different).
 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 4 solution" open=false >}}